bytehaufen/DSDS-Presentation/slides/main.md

           Questions: Do you regularly test your software?
 Will you change your testing habits after this presentation?
       - Create interactive quiz? (e.g. Kahoot)
 - [ ] Collect all inline quotes
+- [ ] Make example solutions for all exercises as files

 ---